kaiserbergin/NBomber.Website/src/docs/docs/logging.md

 ## Logging in NBomber tests

 :::note
-NBomber is using [Serilog](https://serilog.net/) library for logging.
-You don't need to install it, it's included already.
+NBomber uses [Serilog](https://serilog.net/) library for logging.
+You don't need to install it, it's already included.
 :::

 In order to start logging you need to take [Step.Context](core-abstractions#step-context) or [Scenario.Context](core-abstractions#scenario-context) (depending on your execution phase) and access Logger interface.
 Here is an example: